chachachacharlirae/friendly-parakeet/README.md

-# Password Generator Starter Code
+# Password Generator

+Creates random passwords, based on user preference, for length, and character type.